tthiberge/rails-bionic-reading/README.md

-### Bionic-Reading inspiration
+# Bionic-Reading inspiration

-In March 2023, I came across this website that inspired me a lot :https://app.bionic-reading.com/
+In March 2023, I came across this website that inspired me a lot: https://app.bionic-reading.com/

 In order to improve my tech skills, I decided to try to reproduce their app behavior, on a much lower level.